mattwhiteley/course-dbt/greenery/README - WEEK 1.md

   WHERE
       o.order_id is NULL
       OR u.user_guid is NULL;
+'''

---On average, how many unique sessions do we have per hour?
+### On average, how many unique sessions do we have per hour?
-16.3
+- 16.3

+'''
   WITH hourly_sessions AS
   (
   SELECT